codybloemhard/termdaw/README.md

 - [ ] Better scrolling through time handling of on/off notes
 - [ ] Split vertex
 - [ ] Active toggle on vertices
-- [ ] Inactivate completely dry vertices
+- [ ] Disable completely dry vertices
-- [ ] Prune inactive vertices from the graph
+- [ ] Prune disabled vertices from the graph
+- [ ] Multithreading

 ## Failed
 - [ ] Bounded normalization: lv2 plugin's output can have more gain than input, no way to know how much.